sceendy/sceendy.github.io/src/pages/posts/2018/02-02-front-end-friday-design-systems.markdown

 #### Step Zero: Pitch and get everyone on board

-I like presenting the use of a design system by stating that it makes it both easier and quicker to add new features to applications.
+I like presenting the use of a <a href="http://bradfrost.com/blog/post/style-guide-driven-design-systems/" rel="noopener" target="_blank">design system</a> by stating that it makes it both easier and quicker to add new features to applications.
 It provides predictability, consistency, and makes for more rapid development.
 You want the people contributing to the design and/or codebase (designers + devs) to be the ones included in the process of both creating and maintaining the living styleguide.

 #### Step One: Design Patterns

 If you're wanting to add one to an existing project, designers can take an inventory on their reusable design patterns.
 Designs patterns are the UI elements that you reuse such as buttons, cards, and layouts.
 You might have different colored buttons for different actions or sections.

+<blockquote>Design once.
+Reuse anywhere.
+Update easily.<br/> - <a href="https://www.sketchapp.com/" rel="noopener" target="_blank">Sketch website</a></blockquote>

-These design patterns could have gotten started in Sketch but they need to be living, usable UI components.
+These design patterns could have gotten started in <a href="https://www.sketchapp.com/" rel="noopener" target="_blank">Sketch</a> but they need to be living, usable UI components.
 That being said, you need people that can write clean, modular, reusable front-end code to build the styleguide.
 These components need to be things that any contributor can use to build a new thing.

 #### Step Two: The living styleguide